Gamefist/Skuddbot-v2-wiki/Minigames/double-or-nothing.md

 When the user rolls nothing, no rewards will be awarded.
 When the user chooses to take the money, they will gain the amount of money they racked up, and a experience reward of 50xp for every double up they managed to get successfully.

+## Jackpot
+When the user rolls nothing, their initial bet will be added to the Jackpot.
+{% hint style="info" %}
+For more information about the jackpot, view the [jackpot](/Systems/jackpot.md) article.
+{% endhint %}

 ## Command
 The command for Double or Nothing is `!doubleornothing`.
 This command also listens to the following alias: